rbowsley/lamplighthelp/source/16-20-0_System_Administration_for_Modules_and_Projects.markdown

 # 16.20.0 System Administration for Modules and {{Project}}s

-> All system administration information relating to optional modules can be found under that module in Section 17
+> System administrators can enable or disable additional modules through the System Admin menu.
+All system administration information relating to optional modules can be found under that module in Section 17

+If you have system admin rights (or project admin if you are a multi-project system) you can add or remove modules at any time.
+To do so, go to system admin &gt; Customise Lamplight &gt; Add or remove modules.

+This will show you the modules available, along with a description of each, and allow you to tick or untick any of the modules you want to add or remove.
+At the bottom of the screen is a confirmation box that you will need to tick to make the changes.

+Please be aware that the changes you make will have immediate effect.
+If you are removing a module you have used, you will lose access to any module-specific data you have entered in the past.
+Changes to your hosting fee will be reflected in your next invoice.

+Once you click the 'update my system' a Hosting Agreement Amendment will be created and emailed to you, along with links to support documents for any modules you've added to help you get set up.
+The module will be immediately activated in your system but you may need to reload the page (press f5) to refresh the main menu to see changed options.

-If you have any modules or {{project}}s in your system, any system administration controls relating to them will be covered in the section on the module itself.
+The system administration settings for the modules or {{project}}s in your system are covered in the section on the module itself.

 ![System Admin for Modules](16.20.0a.png)